ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Instructions
 -------------------------
-Users working on systems that fall under `Support Levels 2-4 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_ will need to install the HPC-Stack the first time they try to build applications (such as the SRW App) or models that depend on it.
+Users working on systems that fall under `Support Levels 2-4 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_ will need to install the HPC-Stack the first time they try to build applications (such as the SRW App) that depend on it.
 Users can either build the HPC-Stack on their local system or use the centrally maintained stacks on each HPC platform if they are working on a Level 1 system.
 Before installing the HPC-Stack, users on both Linux and MacOS systems should set the stack size to "unlimited" (if allowed) or to the largest possible value:

 .. code-block:: console